Talking changes the brain:

 However, the nature of the therapeutic conversation differs significantly from those we share with our loved ones.

-Dr Nicole Hess is a provisionally registered psychologist due to complete her Master of Professional Psychology (MPPSY), Nicole Hess is trained to provide psychological assessment and evidence-based therapies.
+Having recently completed a Master of Professional Psychology (MPPSY), Nicole Hess is trained to provide psychological assessment and evidence-based therapies.
 Her PhD focused on therapeutic interventions to improve cognitive performance in elderly adults with mild cognitive impairment and dementia, and she is currently interested in working with children, adolescents and adults in individual therapy.